dentarg/auth0-blog/_posts/2016-08-09-creating-your-first-elm-app-part-2.markdown

 ---
 layout: post
 title: "Creating Your First Elm App: From Authentication to Calling an API (Part 2)"
 description: "Explore building an app in the functional, reactive front-end language Elm.
-This 2nd part focus on adding authentication to an Elm App."
+Part 2 focuses on adding authentication to an Elm App."
 date: 2016-08-09 08:30
 category: Technical Guide, Frontend, Elm
 design: